Rococo (ca. 1715 - 1780)

 Robe à la Francaise.
 Epochs of Fashion

-Although 18th century fashion consists of several layers, getting dressed is neither difficult or very time-consuming.
+Although 18th century fashion consists of several layers, getting dressed was neither extremely difficult or very time-consuming.
 It has to be remembered that for daily private life not all the finery that is commonly associated with the era was actually worn.

 Over the chemise (the under-dress), a relatively close-fitting and calf-long underskirt can be tied around the waist.
 Its job is to protect the wearer's decency if a gust of wind lifts up the wide upper skirts.
 Over the chemise goes the pair of stays.
 Costume historically speaking, corsets do not appear before the 19th century.
 In the earlier eras it was stays.
 They are laced either in the front (for the less wealthy women as they have to lace it themselves) or in the back (for women who had a maidservant).
 The lacing is done in a spiral with just one cord which is tied with a knot at the upper and lower end of the corset, rather than the cross-lacing used nowadays.